elastic/kibana/rfcs/text/0013_background_sessions.md

 The `data` plugin will register a task with the task manager, periodically monitoring the status of incomplete background sessions.

 It will query the list of all incomplete sessions, and check the status of each search that is executing.
 If the search requests are all complete, it will update the corresponding saved object to have a `status` of `complete`.
 If any of the searches return an error, it will update the saved object to an `error` state.
 If the search requests have expired, it will update the saved object to an `expired` state.
+Expired sessions will be purged once they are older than the time definedby the `EXPIRED_SESSION_TTL` advanced setting.

 Once there's a notification area in Kibana, we may use that mechanism to push completion \ error notifications to the client.